-The Department of Recreation, Parks and Cultural Activities provides a variety of programs and activities for youth ages 11-17.
-All programs provide fun, safe and age-appropriate activities that create opportunities for success and provide positive alternatives to undesirable activities.
+The Department of Recreation, Parks and Cultural Activities provides a variety of programs for youth ages 11-17.
+All programs offer fun, safe and age-appropriate activities that create opportunities for success and provide positive alternatives to undesirable activities.
 Contact your neighborhood recreation center for more information on teen programs.

 All participants must be City of Alexandria residents.
 Youth are required to show proof of residency when they register for programs and recreation center passes.
 All participants 13 years or older are required to have a Recreation Center Photo ID to gain entrance to the City’s recreation centers.
 Initial ID card is provided free of charge.
 Registration is required for Power-Up and specialty programs.

-Specifically designed for young teens, after school and summer activities include educational and cultural enrichment opportunities, weekly clubs, a homework center, sports, games, tournaments, field trips and special events.
+Specifically designed for young teens, after school and summer Power-Up activities include educational and cultural enrichment opportunities, weekly clubs, a homework center, sports, games, tournaments, field trips and special events.
 There's something for everyone!

-- 2014-2015 School Year Power-Up Registration Information: Grades 6-8.
-Registration for the 2014-2015 School Year Power-Up Program begins July 1.
+2014-2015 School Year Power-Up Registration Information: Grades 6-8.
 Program operates September 15, 2014 - June 17, 2015.
 Participants will be charged a $415 activity fee for the full school year.
 Financial assistance is available for eligible families.
-To register, bring a completed registration packet and payment to the participating recreation centers, the Lee Center, or register online.
+To register, bring a completed registration packet and payment to participating recreation centers, the Lee Center, or register online.
 For more information, please call 703.746.5575.

 Online registration is available for all Power-Up programs!
 Click here to register online.
 To finalize your enrollment, you must complete a registration packet and return it to staff at the Power-Up program or Lee Center on or before your child's start date.
 Your child will not be allowed to attend the program until we receive a registration packet.

 BACK TO TOP